 Real estate agents will often whip that hairy chestnut out (or a derivative of it), when they talk to a newcomer looking to put down roots in Buderim.

-These days the region determined as Buderim for the purposes of selling land has been heavily manipulated and areas from Mountain Creek to Forest Glen wear the moniker.
-The urbanisation that swept the old farmlands has moved down all escarpments and on to the flat land at the foot of the mountain, considered to be Buderim by many.
+These days the region determined as Buderim for the purposes of selling land has been heavily manipulated and areas from Mountain Creek to Forest Glen wear the Buderim brand.
+The urbanisation that swept away the old farmlands has moved down all escarpments and on to the flat land at the foot of the mountain.
 The homes across this region vary as much as the type of land available, from pole homes on the edge of escarpments, stately homes share the top with units and modern urban developments spread around the foot of Buderim Mountain.

 Here are few statistics on the Buderim region to help you understand the area, if you wish to settle in this special part of the Coast.